17 Best Yoga Poses for Anxiety (Depression and Stress)

 3. Bridge Pose (Setu Bandha Sarvangasana)

-Inversion poses generally can be helpful for those with anxiety.
+Inversion postures in general can be helpful for those with anxiety.
 Yoga teacher Anika De Vore explains:

 Inversions are enormously beneficial to the nervous system.
 Having the head below the heart is soothing and cooling for the nervous system and is wonderful for toning down stress.
 Fresh, oxygenated blood is sent to the brain which can help manage anxiety, depression, and insomnia.

-Watch the video below for more information about the Bridge Pose and how it should be practiced:
+Watch the video below for more information about how it should be practiced:

 YouTube video